 You can also let your baby chew on a clean, damp, cold face cloth.

-The Canadian Dental Association (CDA) does not recommend using other teething remedies, such as gels you put on a baby's gums.footnote 1 Gels can make a baby's throat numb.
+The Canadian Dental Association (CDA) does not recommend the use of teething tablets or putting teething gel on your child's gums.
+Gels can make a baby's throat numb.
 This may cause trouble swallowing.
-The medicine in the gel may also harm a baby.

 Do not give your baby any alcohol.
 Check medicine labels carefully.
 Avoid buying those that list alcohol as one of the first few ingredients.
 Alcoholic beverages, including fruit-flavoured brandy or wine, can be harmful to your baby in any amount.